Matt-Caspermeyer/H3B/README.md

 1. This work contains images from the Heroes of Might and Magic 3 game and those images are copyrighted.
 2. The picture for Orcelyn Ordy I found via the web, but I have not been able to find out who created that source image.
-  a.
-If you have any information about who created this picture please let me know and I'll give credit to the author.
+  1. If you have any information about who created this picture please let me know and I'll give credit to the author.
 3. I created all the new ability icons.
 4. All of my effort is being freely distributed to the public domain.
-  a.
-Please give me credit if you use any portion of my work in your projects - thanks! :-)
+  1. Please give me credit if you use any portion of my work in your projects - thanks! :-)
-  b.
-Feel free to use this code base as a starting point for your own mod!
+  2. Feel free to use this code base as a starting point for your own mod!

 THANK YOU!!!